 In Literacy, we widen and deepen the essential knowledge, skills and understanding of learners in a variety of ways.
 Learners’ understand how Literacy is vital across all areas of the curriculum and is an essential life skill.
 The skills developed in Literacy mean they can communicate with others’ in a variety of ways, such as sharing texts and experiences with their peers and the wider community.

-We encourage children to discuss and improve their work in literacy, through initiatives such as ’Talk for Writing’, and also to edit and improve what they have produced.
+We encourage children to discuss and improve their work in literacy, through and also to edit and improve what they have produced.

 Opportunities to celebrate Literacy are encouraged through special events like World Book Day.
 Visiting authors inspire children to have ambitions and understand the challenging writing journey.